How to make your team unstoppable?

 Good management is about constant elimination and re-prioritisation while staying focused on your key objectives.

-Let’s take an example - Customer care team is doing a great job at resolving all the issues coming their way and customers are giving stellar feedback.
+Imagine a scenario — Customer Success (CS) team is doing a great job at resolving all the issues coming their way and customers are giving stellar feedback.
 They have been doing it for years.
 Is it pushing the envelope or ticking the box?
 Probably the latter, despite the stellar feedback.

-The team could work with Product, Design and Development teams to fix the issues for good.
+The CS team could work with Product, Design and Development teams to fix the issues for good.
 They could investigate new tools, new ways of working, and proactively engage with the customers beyond resolving their issues.
-If your business is growing a few percentage points every year, the success of customer care team should result in reduction in staff or massive time and cost saving.
+If your business is growing a few percentage points every year, the success of CS team should result in massive time and cost savings.

 It’s a hypothetical over-simplified example but you get the idea.